NEWLY2014/AirlineSim-Enhancement-Suite/README.md

 ## Installation

-Supported platforms: chromium based browsers (Chrome, Edge, etc).
+Supported platforms: chromium-based browsers (Chrome, Edge, etc.).
 This guide is based on [racsofp’s guide](https://forums.airlinesim.aero/t/manual-installation-of-the-ase-airlinesim-enhancement-suite-chrome-extension/24671).

 1. Download the current version from the [releases](https://github.com/ZoeBijl/airlinesim-enhancement-suite/releases) site.
-   The file you look for has the format AES.vX.X.X.zip where the _X_ is replaced with numbers.
-Example: AES.v0.6.8.zip
+   The file you look for has the format AES-vX.X.X.zip where the _X_ is replaced with numbers.
+Example: AES-v0.6.8.zip
 2. Unzip it.
-3. Open your browser and go the expansion page.
+3. Open your browser and go to the expansion page.
     - Chrome: [chrome://extensions](chrome://extensions)
     - Edge: [edge://extensions](edge://extensions)
 4. In the upper right corner is a slide bar that says _enable developer_.
 Enable it.